 Recipe Overview

-Why you’ll love it: It’s a healthy salsa, packed with beans and colorful veggies.
+Why you’ll love it: Dig into this black bean corn salsa with chips or add a couple spoonfuls to your favorite salad, bowl, or burrito.
+This fresh salsa is so flavorful, packed with beans and colorful veggies.
 It can be made ahead, too.

 How long it takes: 15 minutes